gocd/developer.go.cd/source/writing_go_plugins/package_material/writing_go_package_material_plugin.md

 ### Configuration Provider

 The configuration provider should implement PackageMaterialConfiguration interface.
-Go will communicate with the implementation of PackageMaterialConfiguration to know what configuration should be captured, so that the PackageMaterialPoller can later use this information to get latest package details.
+GoCD will communicate with the implementation of PackageMaterialConfiguration to know what configuration should be captured, so that the PackageMaterialPoller can later use this information to get latest package details.
 PackageMaterialConfiguration is also expected to validate configurations.
 Every configuration type (Example : RepositoryConfiguration and PackageConfiguration) will have a set properties.
 Each [property](../../resources/javadoc/14.4.0/com/thoughtworks/go/plugin/api/config/Property.html) has a key, value and a list of options.
 Options are a way to define metadata for the property, For example: Display name of the property can be set using the Property.DISPLAY\_NAME option.
 PackageMaterialConfiguration forces plugin author to implement following methods.

--   **getRepositoryConfiguration:** This method should return the repository level configuration that is needed to be captured while configuring a package material in Go.
+-   **getRepositoryConfiguration:** This method should return the repository level configuration that is needed to be captured while configuring a package material in GoCD.
 The configuration information should be returned as an instance of RepositoryConfiguration.

     ``` {.code}
         public RepositoryConfiguration getRepositoryConfiguration() {